justicebangura/Project-1/README.md

 ![Rolling Standard Deviation](Figures/rolling_std_plot.png)

-**Question:** How are do the 3 top US banks compare to each another and the bank index?
+**Question:** How do the 3 top US banks compare to each another and the bank index?

-The heatmap below displays the correlation of the top 3 US bank stock prices with the bank index.
+The heatmap below displays the correlation of the top 3 US bank stock prices and the bank index.
 This heat map demonstrates that JP Morgan Chase and Bank of America are the most correlated amongst the 4, which is not a surprise given they are the top 2 banks in the US.

 ![Heat Map](Figures/heatmap.png)